The 4 Best Shades of WHITE For Dark Wood Trim or Cabinets

 This is not my home, just an example of walls that are VERY CLOSE to White Dove.

 White Dove is a soft white, so it’s not a bright, crisp, clean shade.
-This softness means there’s a bit of gray in it, along with some creamy (yellow) warmth.
+This softness means there’s a bit of gray in it and some creamy (yellow) warmth.
 I’m NOT a fan of yellow, but I chose White Dove for my home because it’s a great way to get a light, soft color with minimal commitment to undertone.
-As you see in the above photo, a subtly warm white like White Dove, when supported by surrounding furnishings, is a beautiful backdrop and partner to dark wood trim and floor.
+As you see in the above photo, a subtly warm white like White Dove is a beautiful backdrop and partner to dark wood trim and floor when supported by surrounding furnishings.

 If your room happens to have north-facing light or even eastern light, White Dove offers a pretty softness to help balance these gray, flat lights.

 However, NEVER pick a paint color, especially white, without comparing it to similar shades.
-Often, it’s the wee tweak in temperature, depth, and undertone that makes one color the PERFECT shade for your room over another.
+Often, a wee tweak in temperature, depth, and undertone makes one color the PERFECT shade for your room over another.

 A FEW OTHER WARM WHITES TO EXPLORE & COMPARE WITH WHITE DOVE…